 We experimentally evaluated how cisco (Coregonus artedi) embryos responded to different photoperiod intensities, as a proxy for different ice coverages.
 We hypothesized that exposure to elevated light intensity (a proxy for low ice coverage) decreases embryo survival and accelerates embryogenesis, resulting in earlier hatching, larger yolk-sac volume, and shorter length-at-hatch.
 Our objective was to identify the extent to which light influences cisco embryo survival, incubation duration, and length and yolk-sac volume at hatching.
-If our hypothesis is supported, we wouldexpect populations adapted to lower light levels (high ice coverage) to experience a greater magnitude of change as light intensity increases.
+We expected populations adapted to lower light levels (high ice coverage) would experience a greater magnitude of change as light intensity increases.

 Methods: